TugbaAkmanTR/COVID-19_NYC_Paper/README.md

 A computational model to optimize the increment in hospital beds in case of non-availability: a case study with the data of New York City for early dynamics of COVID-19 and its extension

-Codes and data to reproduce the results and figures in the preprint.
+Codes and data to reproduce the results and figures in the manuscript.
 In each folder, the file main_X.m must be run.

 Author list: Tuğba Akman